maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 ### Colors

-Maizzle uses the [default colors](https://tailwindcss.com/docs/customizing-colors) in Tailwind.
+Maizzle uses the [default colors](https://tailwindcss.com/docs/customizing-colors) from Tailwind CSS.

-You may define your own colors, or even extend or change the default colors by adding a `colors` key in your Tailwind config:
+You may define your own colors, or even extend or change the default color palette by adding a `colors` key to your Tailwind config:

 <code-sample title="tailwind.config.js">